Mema5/katacoda-scenarios/radamsa/step4_network.md

+Almost there!
+Now let's see another example.

 ## A java server
 To showcase more advanced features of Radamsa we created an java server called `Server.java`.
-The server takes a request and looks if it contains a cookie, if the request contains a cookie the server will answer `hello, old user`.
+The server takes an http request and looks if it contains a cookie.
+If the request contains a cookie the server will answer `hello, old user`.
 If the request does not contain a cookie the server will give the client a cookie and answer with `hello, new user`.

 <pre class="file">
 import java.net.*;